 After these three phases are completed, the organization should have a clearer picture of the risk landscape, at which point it enters the fourth phase: risk prioritization and audit work plan development.
 In this phase, compliance leaders create a heat map of the highest-ranked risk areas to discuss with executive management to develop a proposed compliance and audit work plan for addressing those ranked threats, and a description of the work to be undertaken.

-Each of these were areas of exposure that could have resulted in regulatory actions and penalties.
+Each of these was an area of exposure that could have resulted in regulatory actions and penalties.
 We were able to assist our client’s organization in proactively implementing new standards, policies and procedures, including improved training, communications and enforcement guidance, to mitigate those risks.
-In addition, we collaborated with the internal audit group to audit 15 of the high-risk areas, and the compliance function began monitoring an additional eight areas.
+In addition, we collaborated with the internal audit group to audit 15 of the high-risk areas, and the compliance function began monitoring eight additional areas.

 Audits and Investigations